Viroqua | Western Technical College

 Additional Admission Requirements:

-To enroll in the Emergency Medical Technician – Basic program, first apply for admission to the College, then read the program’s Essential Functions, complete a background check, provide proof of immunization (including a TB Test*), and read and return a signed copy of the supplemental information document.
+To enroll in the Emergency Medical Technician – Basic program, first apply for admission to the College, then electronically sign the program's Technical Standards, complete a background check, provide proof of immunization (including a TB Test*), and read and return a signed copy of the supplemental information document.
 You can find links to these document below.

 * Tuberculosis (TB) Test - One of the following is required: